magma-labs/BrightCoders/module-02/week-02/README.md

-# WEEK 02: To be defined
+# WEEK 02: Building a Storefront using Shopify

 ## Day 1